gregology/gregology.github.io/_posts/2017-06-06-the-plan-sailing-for-a-year-sailing-sv-catsaway-ep-01.md

 ---
 title: "The Plan - sailing for a year (Sailing SV Catsaway) - Ep.
 01"
+description: "Diana and I are spending a year sailing with our two cats.
+Here's the plan for SV Catsaway."
 author: Greg
 layout: post
 permalink: /2017/06/the-plan-sailing-for-a-year-sailing-sv-catsaway-ep-01